TACC-Cloud/agave-docs/docs/agave/guides/jobs/job-monitoring.rst

 Job monitoring
 ==============

 Once you submit your job request, the job will be handed off to Tapis (Agave)'s back end execution service.
 Your job may run right away, or it may wait in a batch queue on the execution system until the required resources are available.
 Either way, the execution process occurs completely asynchronous to the submission process.
-To monitor the status of your job, Agave supports two different mechanisms: polling and webhooks.
+To monitor the status of your job, Tapis (Agave) supports two different mechanisms: polling and webhooks.

 ..